nicholas-ds/StudioMuse/StudioMuse/README.md

 StudioMuse is a GIMP plugin-based application designed to enhance artistic workflows by integrating advanced color analysis and AI features.
 The primary plugin, **colorBitMagic**, assists artists in matching colors from reference images to their personal palettes, such as a particular set of oil pastels or a specific set of watercolor paints.

-The integrated llm also gives advice and insights into how to use the colors in your physical palette.
-Perplexity Sonar is used for this as their sonar model has built in web search functionality that will be important for identifying particular physical palettees.
+The integrated LLM also gives advice and insights into how to use the colors in your physical palette.
+Perplexity Sonar is used for this as their sonar model has built-in web search functionality that will be important for identifying particular physical palettes.

 ## Current Development